Vyral/scott-hoffman/_posts/2019-03-01-what-is-the-working-with-real-estate-agents-brochure-for.md

 * Follow your lawful instructions
 * Provide you with all material facts that could influence your decision in a deal
 * Use reasonable skill, care, and diligence in working with clients
-* Accounting for all the monies
+* Account for all money associated with the transaction

 {% include pullquote.html %}